 - Suggestions-only guidance: I place detailed comments throughout the manuscript, and I write a ‘big picture’ report to inform the author’s development of the book (the book critique).

 - Hands-on editing: I pitch in and make developmental changes to the book myself.
-If you want me to go deep, I go deep.
-If you want a light hand, I delicately tweak.
-I use the Track Changes feature of Microsoft Word as I edit, which allows you to accept or reject my changes as preferred, thereby keeping complete control of the manuscript.
+If the client wants me to go deep, I go deep.
+If the client wants a light hand, I delicately tweak.
+I use the Track Changes feature of Microsoft Word as I edit, which allows the client to accept or reject my changes as preferred, thereby keeping complete control of the manuscript.

 With the hands-on option, the work can creep into the realm of ghostwriting, and that’s fine by me.
 Over the years I’ve written a lot of content for authors’ books.
 Some of my clients say, ‘Charlie, do whatever you want to the book; I trust your judgement.’
 They know that by giving me creative freedom they get the full benefit of my skill as a writer and my experience as a publishing professional.